marktimlin10X/chinook-sql-analysis/README.md

 There is a noticeable drop after the top few countries, suggesting that most revenue comes from a small number of key markets.

-This could indicate strong performance in those regions, but also shows that revenue is not widely spread across all countries.
+This indicates strong performance in those regions, but also shows that revenue is not widely spread across all countries.

 ---
 ### 2.2.
 Revenue by Customer